MJKWoolnough/python/README.md

 https://docs.python.org/release/3.13.0/reference/expressions.html#grammar-token-python-grammar-starred_and_keywords

 The first set of comments are parsed from before the StarredOrKeyword item.

+The second set of comments are parsed from after any '*' token.

 The final set of comments are parsed from after the StarredOrKeyword item.